eda-ricercatore/gulyas-scripts/notes/python.md

 		* error handling
 		* caching
 		* logging
-	- A closure is a
+	- A closure is a function, which is defined in another function, and can be passed to another function as an object
+		\cite[Chapter 3, pp. 69]{Alchin2010}.
 + A flexible function can be customized into a simpler and less flexible function so that its reduced flexibility can be handled by existing API/libraries
 	\cite[Chapter 3, pp. 61]{Alchin2010}.